 Old Navy marks “price cuts” on Sunday, so typically I’ll try to hit the store Sunday night or Monday morning.

 If you’d rather shop online, check out these Old Navy deals to guide your purchasing decisions.
-Also, read how to save every time you shop Old Navy.
+Also, read how to save every time you shop at Old Navy.

 12. Shop at JCPenney for back-to-school clothes with sales and coupons.